 top10.astype(float) / len(av['Country'])

+## CN 0.265182

+## US 0.194826

+## TR 0.053970

+## DE 0.038484

+## NL 0.030666

+## RU 0.024537

+## GB 0.024332

+## IN 0.021189

+## FR 0.021069

+## Length: 9, dtype: float64

+[[ I get different results – only slightly different, but even a little difference is disturbing:

-CN 0.264421
+CN 0.265179

-US 0.193775
+US 0.194826

-TR 0.053935
+TR 0.053970

-DE 0.038272
+DE 0.038484

-NL 0.030473
+NL 0.030666

-RU 0.024371
+RU 0.024537

-GB 0.024271
+GB 0.024333

-IN 0.021174
+IN 0.021189

-FR 0.021023
+FR 0.021069

+dtype: float64

+AR: Results were most likely due to a different reputation.data file being used.

-dtype: float64Our quick calculations show China and the United States account for almost 46% of the malicious nodes in the list and Russia is just 2.5%.
-One avenue to explore here would be to see how this compares with various industry reports since we would expect many of these countries to be in the top ten, but the amount some of them are contributing may suggest some bias in the data set.
-You can also see that almost 4% of the nodes cannot be geo-located.
-The chapter on “Mapping Badness” covers the challenges and pitfalls of IP address geo-location, so we’ll refrain from exploring that further here.Looking at the “Risk” variable, the level of risk of most of the nodes is, well, negligible.
-There are other elements that stand out with this data though, foremost being that practically no endpoints are in categories 1, 5, 6 or 7, and none in the rest of the defined possible range [8-10].
-We should make another note to dig a bit deeper, but there is more than a hint of bias from this perspective.
+These quick calculations show that China and the United States together account for almost 46 percent of the malicious nodes in the list, and Russia accounts for just 2.4 percent.
+One avenue to explore here is to see how this compares with various industry reports since you would expect many of these countries to be in the top ten.
+However, the amount that some countries contribute suggest that there might be some bias in the data set.
+You can also see that 3 percent of the nodes cannot be geo-located (in the R output, (Other) category).

+type="note"

+Chapter 5 covers the challenges and pitfalls of IP address geo-location, so we’ll refrain from exploring that further here.

+AU: My TOC has chapter 4 as “Analyzing Badness.”
+Please confirm. --John //Authors, I checked Ch.
+4 and the reference looks correct to me, but please confirm.
+Thanks, Kevin (PJE)

+AR: Changed reference to Chapter 5 #ty

+Looking at the Risk variable, you can see that the level of risk of most of the nodes is negligible (i.e. so low that they can be disregarded).
+There are other elements that stand out with this data though, foremost being that practically no endpoints are in categories 1, 5, 6, or 7, and none in the rest of the defined possible range [8-10].
+This anomaly is a sign to you that it is worth digging a bit deeper, but the anomaly is significant evidence of bias in the data set.

-Finally, the Reliability rating of the nodes also appears to be a bit skewed.
-The values are mostly clustered in levels 2 and 4 and not many ratings above level 4.
-The fact that it completely skips a reliability rating of 3 should raise some questions.
-It could indicate a systemic flaw in the assignment of the rating, or it could be that we have at least two distinct data sets.
-Either way, that large quantity of 2’s and 4’s and low quantity of 3’s is something we may see if we can determine what’s going on, because it’s just a little odd.
+Finally, the Reliability rating of the nodes also appears to be a bit skewed (i.e. the distribution is extended to one side of the mean or central tendency).
+The values are mostly clustered in levels 2 and 4, with not many ratings above level 4.
+The fact that it completely skips a reliability rating of 3 should raise some questions in your mind.
+It could indicate a systemic flaw in the assignment of the rating, or it could be that you have at least two distinct data sets.
+Either way, that large quantity of 2s and 4s and low quantity of 3s is a clear sign that you should investigate further, because it’s just a little odd and surprising.

+[[Authors: Edits to last sentence above okay?
+Kezia]]

+AR: Yes.

-We now have some leads to pursue and a much better idea of the makeup of the key components of the data, which should be plenty of fodder for formulating a practical question.Honing In on a Question
+You now have some leads to pursue and a much better idea of the makeup of the key components of the data.
+This preliminary analysis gives you enough information to formulate a research question.

+Homing In on a Question

-Consider both our problem and the primary use-case for the AlienVault reputation data: importing it into a SEIM or IDP/IDS environment to alert incident response team members or just log/block malicious activity.
-How can this quick overview of the reputation data influence the configuration of the SIEM in our problem to ensure the least number of “trivial” alerts?
+Consider both the problem and the primary use case for the AlienVault reputation data: importing it into a SEIM or Intrusion Detection System/Intrusion Prevention System (IDS/IPS) to alert incident response team members or to log/block malicious activity.
+How can this quick overview of the reputation data influence the configuration of the SIEM in this setting to ensure that the least number of “trivial” alerts are generated?